catpea/catpea-project/database/furkies-purrkies/poem-1197/index.md

 ---
 id: poem-1197
 guid: c2b0de1e-f63e-4761-b148-75756c4959be
-title: Hackers Are Philosophers Too
+title: The Insult Of Graduation; Or, Hackers Are Philosophers Too
 description: null
 tags:
   - furkies-purrkies